MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/enhanced-http.md

 ### <a name="bkmk_scenario1"></a> Scenario 1: Client to management point
 <!--1356889-->

-[Azure AD-joined devices](https://docs.microsoft.com/azure/active-directory/device-management-introduction#azure-ad-joined-devices) can communicate through a cloud management gateway (CMG) with a management point configured for HTTP.
+[Azure AD-joined devices](https://docs.microsoft.com/azure/active-directory/device-management-introduction#azure-ad-joined-devices) can communicate with a management point configured for HTTP.
 The site server generates a certificate for the management point allowing it to communicate via a secure channel.

 > [!Note]
-> This behavior is changed from Configuration Manager current branch version 1802, which requires an HTTPS-enabled management point for this scenario.
+> This behavior is changed from Configuration Manager current branch version 1802, which requires an HTTPS-enabled management point for Azure AD-joined clients communicating through a cloud management gateway.
 For more information, see [Enable management point for HTTPS](/sccm/core/clients/manage/cmg/certificates-for-cloud-management-gateway#bkmk_mphttps).

 ### <a name="bkmk_scenario2"></a> Scenario 2: Client to distribution point
 <!--1358228-->

-A workgroup or Azure AD-joined client can download content over a secure channel from a distribution point configured for HTTP.
-These types of devices can also download content from a distribution point configured for HTTPS without requiring a PKI certificate on the client.
+A workgroup or Azure AD-joined client can authenticate and download content over a secure channel from a distribution point configured for HTTP.
+These types of devices can also authenticate and download content from a distribution point configured for HTTPS without requiring a PKI certificate on the client.
 It's challenging to add a client authentication certificate to a workgroup or Azure AD-joined client.

 This behavior includes OS deployment scenarios with a task sequence running from boot media, PXE, or Software Center.
 For more information, see [Network access account](/sccm/core/plan-design/hierarchy/accounts#network-access-account).<!--1358278-->